thulsonASU/mycobot_280_M5-ROS-Experimentation/README.md

 To learn the fundamentals of ROS 1 by developing pick and place programs and functions for the 280 with the M5 robot controller in ROS using a linux/unix based operating system.

 # How To Use (Basic Start)

+## Calibrate myCobot 280-M5
+To disclose, the robot I used to make this git repo was not calibrated myself.
+I am borrowing it and I am unable to install the necessary software on my machine to calibrate it.
+For this stage my best suggestion is to follow the official [tutorial](https://docs.elephantrobotics.com/docs/gitbook-en/4-BasicApplication/) closely to assure you have set up myCobot 280-M5.

 I will put a basic quick start guide here and my personnel log below.
 I plan to make a quick start guide after I go through and learn the basics.
 ELog will be done before a start guide.

 ## What I Learned Since Starting this Project (ELog)